Kamalesh1512/RTA_Classifier/README.md

 source of dataset - https://dans.knaw.nl/nl/data-diensten/narcis/

-🧭 **Problem Statement:** The target feature is **Accident_severity** which is a multi-class variable.
-The task is to classify this variable based on the other 31 features step-by-step by going through each day's task.
-Your metric for evaluation will be **f1-score**
+🧭 **Problem Statement:** Problem Statement: The central goal of this research project is to utilize a dataset obtained from the Addis Ababa Sub-city police departments, encompassing records of road traffic accidents from 2017 to 2020.
+This dataset, featuring 32 attributes and 12,316 accident instances, has been meticulously preprocessed to safeguard sensitive information.
+The primary task is to employ a series of machine learning classification algorithms to predict "Accident_severity," a multi-class variable, while dissecting the underlying causes of accidents step by step.
+The evaluation metric of choice is the F1-score, providing a comprehensive assessment of predictive performance.

 **Solution:** Developed and Deployed a Machine learning Model with the help of streamlit app and Render.
 Model building is done with Random Forest MAchine Learning Algorithm with a improved accuary of 68% after performing the HyperParameter Tuning.